bioidiap/bob.bio.face_ongoing/doc/baselines/idiap_resnet_casia_webface.rst

   - Batch size of 16

-Two versions of it were trained: one providing color images for training and another one providing  gray scale images.
+Four versions of it were trained: one providing color images for training and another one providing  gray scale images both using crossentropy loss and crossentropy + center loss.